Copy of Stormwater January 2026

 Focus Areas for Stormwater Management

 DEQ permits require the City to address the areas below.
-These target the main ways pollution reaches rivers and streams through stormwater.
+These target the main ways pollution reaches waterways through stormwater.

 Public Education and Outreach